 Early in her career, Knox had a patient present with a chief complaint of an upper respiratory infection.
 Upon further evaluation of symptoms, history, and physical exam findings, she sent the patient to the emergency room for a cardiac evaluation.
 “Several days later during separate visits, the patient and the patient’s daughter came to see me, in tears, thanking me for sending the patient to the ER for emergency treatment for a 99% blocked coronary artery,” remembered Knox.
 “It highlighted the importance of a thorough, holistic approach in assessment and evaluation for even a straightforward chief complaint.”

-Personally, Knox has two children attending Kent State, a son studying athletic administration and a daughter studying bio/pre-med.
-Additionally, she has two golden retriever pups, Doug (14 months) and Yeti (7 months).
-She holds a BA in Commercial Recreation and Fitness, minor in Psychology from Ohio Wesleyan University 1991; RN Certificate, MSN (1997), and DNP (1998) from Case Western Reserve University.
+Personally, Knox has two children who have graduated from Kent State, a son with a BA degree in athletic administration and a daughter with a BS in Molecular Biology and MSBA in Data Analytics.
+Additionally, she has two golden retrievers, Doug (4 years) and Yeti (3 years) and a cat, Charlie (9 years).
+She holds a BA in Commercial Recreation and Fitness, minor in Psychology from Ohio Wesleyan University (1991); RN Certificate (1996), MSN (1997), and DNP (1998) from Case Western Reserve University.

 Author